 Josh studies nineteenth-century politics, culture, and political thought in the United States.
 His research focuses on the intersection of political culture with constructions of race, gender, and sexuality.
 Josh is also an historian of American conservatism.
 He previously taught at the University of North Carolina at Chapel Hill, where he completed his Ph.D. in History.

-He is currently revising a book manuscript on the racial and gender basis of the Democratic party’s political culture in the 1840s and 1850s.
-“Preserving the White Man’s Republic: The Democratic Party and the Transformation of American Conservatism, 1847-1860” argues that Democrats redefined American conservatism by placing it on a basis of liberal individualism and majoritarian democracy, as they looked to local majorities of white men to uphold racial and gender exclusion on the eve of the Civil War.
+His first book, Preserving the White Man’s Republic: Jacksonian Democracy, Race, and the Transformation of American Conservatism, will be published by University of Virginia Press.
+In it, he argues that late antebellum Democrats redefined American conservatism by placing it on a basis of liberal individualism and majoritarian democracy, as they looked to local majorities of white men to uphold racial and gender exclusion on the eve of the Civil War.
 The injection of grassroots democracy into conservative thought is a legacy that continues to animate American conservatism down to the modern New Right.

 Josh is currently working on his second book, “The Black Douglass and the White Douglas: Embodying Race, Manhood, and Democracy in Civil War America.”
 It examines the long-running feud between Frederick Douglass and Stephen A. Douglas.
 Each man embodied competing conceptions of race, gender, and democracy.
 Putting them in dialogue allows for a unique exploration of the gender and racial basis of democratic citizenship in Civil War America.